m0ose/asx/docs/Patch.md

 > `towardsXY (x, y)`

-Return the direction  from this patch towards the x,y coordinates.
+Return the direction, in radians, from this patch towards the x,y coordinates.

 > `towards (agent)`

-Ditto for the direction angle from this patch towards the agent (patch or turtle).
+Ditto for the direction from this patch towards the agent (patch or turtle).

 > `patchAt (dx, dy)`